 - Patch management, you will need the latest patches from the windows catalogue or have a WSUS server installed and working on your network.

 - The standard applications to be installed.
-You will need to agree the standard set of applications that will be installed on every computer, such as antivirus and monitoring tools that are in use on your network.
+You will need to agree on the standard set of applications that will be installed on every computer, such as antivirus and monitoring tools that are in use on your network.

 - You will need the software disks and an idea of how they are installed if you are to make scripts for them to be installed automatically.